tcosmo/simcqca/README.md

 - `T`: whether to render text information or not.
 Text rendering is quite efficient (not CPU intensive) in the last versions of `simcqca` even when zoomed out far
 - `K`: enables colors for bit-carry-defined cells.
 One color per bit/carry possibility (0,0), (0,1), (1,0), (1,1)
 - `O`: outlines the origin in blue.
 When you are lost press `C` to center the view on the origin
-- `E`: outlines all cells on the edge of the computed world in green. **Warning**: this rendering is not optimized hence potential performance issues if too many cells on the edge (too many being thousands).
+- `E`: outlines all cells on the edge of the computed world in green.
+- `F`: in border and cycle mode outlines the original cells of the parity vector **Warning**: rendering for modes `E` and `F` are not optimized hence potential performance issues if used when too many cells on the edge/parity vector (too many being thousands).
 ## Simulation
 - `N`: next simulation step (Cellular Automaton-like evolution or sequential step depending on `--seq` flag)
 - `M`: runs simulation step until they are not in view anymore